MrZilinXiao/openai-manager/README.md

 ### Design
 TL;DR: this package helps you manage rate limit (both request-level and token-level) for each api_key for maximum number of requests to OpenAI API.

 This is extremely helpful if you use `CODEX` endpoint or you have a handful of free-trial accounts due to limited budget.
-Free-trial accounts apply strict rate limit.
+Free-trial accounts apply **strict** rate limit.

 ### Quickstart

 1. Install openai-manager on PyPI.
+Notice we need Python 3.7+ for maximum compatibility of `asyncio`.
    ```bash
    pip install openai-manager
    ```